rdaum/moor/README.md

       because of the 'transactional' nature of I/O in Moor where all verb and I/O operations can be retried on transaction commit failure.
 Haven't decided what to do about this.
     * Actual transaction retry on commit-conflict.
 (Mainly because without actual users and stress testing I haven't been able to provoke this scenario to test against yet.
-The hooks are there, just not done)
+The hooks are there, just not done.)
 * Improvements needed:
     * Performance improvements.
-Especially caching at the DB layer is missing and this thing will run dog slow without it
+Especially caching at the DB layer is missing and this thing will run dog-slow without it
     * Better auth (SSO, OAuth2, etc?).
 Better crypt/password support.